 Repair of Prolapsed Vagina (Anterior)

-A common cause of anterior prolapse is childbirth.
+A common cause of an anterior prolapsed vagina is childbirth.
 However, the condition can arise for women who have never had children.

-Patients who undergo the anterior prolapse repair procedure should be able to return home after two to three days.
-Your doctor will recommend resting for at least two weeks and give you some exercises to perform in the meantime.
-Do not have sex for six weeks or until bleeding or discharge has stopped.
+Patients who undergo prolapsed vagina repair procedure should be able to return home after two to three days.
+Your Consultant will recommend resting for at least two weeks and our Physiotherapy team will give you some exercises to perform in the meantime.
+Do not have sex for 6 weeks or until bleeding or discharge has stopped.

 Continue your pelvic-floor exercises as soon as possible and keep doing them for life.
 This will help to prevent the prolapse from coming back and reduce the risk of you becoming incontinent.

 At One Healthcare we can book you in to see a specialist Gynaecology surgeon, usually within 48 hours, for an initial consultation.
-Anterior prolapsed vagina repair is available at the One Hatfield Hospital in Hertfordshire and the One Ashford Hospital in Kent.
+Anterior prolapsed vagina repair is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+Both hospitals also provide posterior vagina repair

 - Specialist Physiotherapy and nursing teams